dealien/VR-Camera-Handbook/getting-started.md

-## Before Filming Things to Double Check
+## Before Filming: Things to Double Check

 * Are both batteries charged?
 * Are both mini SD cards in camera?